Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

       datatype: string
       description: |
-        Request path to use as the rate limit key when `config.identifier` is configured with the value: `path`.
+        Request path to use as the rate limit key when `config.identifier` is configured with the value `path`.
 Ignored when `config.identifier` has any other value.
     - name: header_name
       required: semi
       datatype: string